Lamberto Soldatini

 I got to know WWOOF many years ago thanks to Bridget and Alan, and that is how I discovered this wonderful world of people who care for nature and human relationships.
 Thank you, Bridget!

-I have been helping with the WWOOF bookkeeping since 2011 and one day I would like to cultivate medicinal herbs.
+I have been assisting with WWOOF accounting since 2011, I have been working in administration since 2021, and one day I would like to cultivate medicinal herbs.

 Eszter Matolcsi